 Before entering the non-profit field, Charlie excelled in various management and sales endeavors.
 He was a manager in the cosmetology field for over 20 years before he transitioned to sales and marketing as a manager for Cambridge Sound Works, a high-end audio/video equipment company.

-Charlie serves on the board of a new non-profit called Hope and Friendship Metastatic Breast Cancer Foundation for Men and Women.
-Charlie resides in Danvers with his son Rod.
+Charlie serves on the board of a nonprofit called Hope and Friendship Metastatic Breast Cancer Foundation for Men and Women.

 Lisa Rosenthal joined the HCROA team in 2011 and now serves as Associate Director.
 Lisa helps to coordinate the review of national and local CFC applications and advises member charities on how they may comply with campaign requirements.
 She also contributes to research on the CFC and other policy issues in the philanthropic sector.

 Lisa graduated from Harvard Divinity School in 2011 with a Master of Theological Studies, focusing on religion, ethics and politics.
 She graduated from College of the Atlantic in 2009 with a B.A. in Human Ecology.